arduino/docs-content/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_portenta/installing-mbed-os-portenta-boards.md

 If you are using the **Web Editor**, you can follow the [getting started with the Web Editor tutorial](/cloud/web-editor/tutorials/getting-started/getting-started-web-editor).

-***IMPORTANT: If you are experiencing problems with the board being stuck in boot mode.
-Please make sure that you have updated the bootloader to the latest version.
+***IMPORTANT: Please make sure to update the bootloader to the most recent version to benefit from the latest improvements.
 How to do so is explained in the ["Updating the Portenta Bootloader"](https://docs.arduino.cc/tutorials/portenta-h7/por-ard-bl) tutorial***

 ### Boards using the Mbed core